FAIRmat-NFDI/data-modeling/nexus-metainfo/adr/ADR-002-optionality-semantics.md

 We need to:
 1. Correctly derive optionality from NXDL context during code generation
-2. Store it on the `NeXusQuantity` annotation so the parser and GUI can act on it
+2. Store it on `NeXusField` and `NeXusAttribute` annotations so the parser and GUI can act on it
 3. Define the future visibility rule for the NOMAD GUI (pending NOMAD core ask)

 ## Decision